microsoft/windows-rs/rfcs/0000-rfc-process.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The [RFC process](https://github.com/rust-lang/rfcs) has had proven success in the Rust community.
-While the Rust language RFC process is not perfect it has successfully ensured properties that we deem as desireable including stability, high-quality features, and wide consensus from many stakeholders.
+While the Rust language RFC process is not perfect it has successfully ensured properties that we deem as desirable including stability, high-quality features, and wide consensus from many stakeholders.

 As an alternative, we could continue to allow experimentation in code, discussing changes as PRs.
 However, such a process is generally much less rigorous than the RFC process and requires implementation work before ensuring that the design itself has wide support.
 Such a process is generally much more wasteful than trying to arrive on design consensus before implementation begins.